-So, the first thing that we note is that, we have the equation of motion, then we have the boundary conditions and we have the initial conditions.
-So, this is what we have in hand.
-Now, what can we do with these?
-So, in the general situation, what we can do is given these three things, we can solve the system.
-We can find out the solution; we can find out the behavior of the system.
-But, then with change in initial conditions for example, the solution will change.
-Now, if the solution changes, then we are not able to get a feel of the system.
-So, the question that we put is whether we can find out some characteristic solution of the system, so what we are interested in is finding out certain characteristic solutions of the system.
-By characteristic solutions, I mean that things that will not change, a solution will not change that those things will not change with change in initial conditions or certain properties of the system that will not change with change in initial conditions.
+Then we have the boundary conditions and we have the initial conditions.
+So this is what we have in hand.
+Now what can we do with these, so in the general situation what we can do is given these 3 things we can solve the system, we can find out the solution, we can find out the behavior of the system.
+But then with change in initial conditions, for example the solution will change.
+Now, if the solution changes then we are not able to get a feel of the systems.

+So the question that we put is whether we can find out some characteristic solution of the system.
+So, what we are interested in is finding out certain characteristic solutions of the system.
+By characteristic solutions, I mean that things that will not change, the solutions will not change, those things will not change with change in initial conditions or certain properties of the system that will not change with change in initial conditions.
+So, can we find such characteristic solutions?

-So can we find such characteristic solutions?
-So, the answer to this question is an affirmative and we know this from our study of vibrations of discrete systems.
-So, in there, we solve for what are known as the natural frequencies of the system.
-Natural frequencies, so, how fast the system is going to vibrate; so, that is, I mean an idea of that is given by the natural frequencies of the system.
-By natural, we mean that the system is in free motion.
-It is not being forced or disturbed from outside as such.
-The other is, how, the mode of vibration.
-So, one thing is the natural frequencies and the corresponding modes of vibration of the system.
+So the answer to this question is an affirmative and we know this from our study of vibrations of discrete systems, so in there we solve for what are known as the natural frequencies of the system.
+Natural frequencies, so how fast the system is going to vibrate, so that is, I mean the idea of that is given by the natural frequencies of the system.
+By natural we mean that the system is in free motion, it is not being forced or disturbed from outside as such.

-So, these two constitute the characteristics solutions of the system and finding them out is known as modal analysis.
-So, when we do modal analysis, what we are doing is actually searching for solutions of very special form.
-So, if you recall the equation of motion of a string, so, suppose its fixed-fixed string of length 1.
-So, we have the equation of motion and the boundary conditions.
-Now, our field variable is this, w(x,t).
-Now, this is the general function of the spatial coordinate x and the temporal coordinate t.
-Now, when we do modal analysis, we are searching for solutions which are of very special form, which look like this; where this i is the square root of minus 1, omega is known as the circular frequency, and W is the amplitude function.
+The other is the mode of vibration.
+So one thing is the natural frequencies and the corresponding modes of vibration of the system.
+So these two constitute the characteristic solutions of the system and finding them out is known as Modal analysis.
+So when we do modal analysis, what we are doing is actually searching for solutions of very special form.

+So if you recall the equation of motion of a string.
+So suppose it is a fixed string of length l, so we have the equation of motion and the boundary conditions.
+Now our field variable is this w (x, t).
+Now this is a general function of the special co-ordinate x and the temporal co-ordinate t.
+Now, when we do modal analysis we are searching for solutions which are of very special form, which look like this, where this i is the square root of -1.

-So, we are searching for solutions of this very special structure, in which, in a certain way, the special function and the temporal function are somewhat separated.
-Now, they look separated, but, remember that we have introduced.
-So, now, the solution is in the complex form.
-So, this w may, in general, be a complex function.
-In that case, the solution is not strictly separated or separated in space and time, but, we will encounter such solutions later in this course.
-So, for the time being, we introduce this complex solution, complex solution structure and we say that the actual solution, because our equation and the boundary conditions are all real, so, the actual solution is obtained by taking either the real part, so, the actual solution will be obtained by taking either the real part of this quantity or the imaginary part of this quantity or a linear combination of the real and imaginary parts.
+Omega is known as the circular frequency and W is the amplitude function.
+So we are searching for solutions of this very special structure in which, in a certain way, the special function and the temporal function are somewhat separated.
+Now, they look separated but remember that we have introduced, so now this solution is in the complex form.
+So, this W may in general be a complex function.
+In that case, the solution is not strictly separated or separated in space and time.

+But, we will encounter such solutions later in this course, so for the time being we introduce this complex solution structure and we say that the actual solution because our equation and boundary conditions are all real.
+So the actual solution is obtained by taking either the real part.
+So the actual solution will be obtained by taking either the real part of this quantity or the imaginary part of this quantity or a linear combination of the real and imaginary parts.